AleyahSarah/Power_BI_Dashboard/README.md

 ## Problem Statement

 Technium Hardware is a company that supplies computer hardware and peripherals to many clients across India.
-Atliq Hardware has its head office in Delhi and it has many regional offices all over India.
+Technium Hardware has its head office in Delhi and it has many regional offices all over India.

 In recent times, Technium Hardware has been facing a challenge.
 Their market has been growing rapidly and as a result of this, it has become difficult for the company to gather accurate insights of its business performance.